-If you are protecting a cluster, you are limited to the IP addresses in the cluster group that you are protecting.
+If your source is a cluster, you are limited to the IP addresses in the cluster

 - Retain target network configuration-If you select this option, the target will retain all of its original IP addresses.
 If your target is on a different subnet (typical of a WAN or NAT environment), you should select this option. - Failover server name-Select this option if you want to failover the NetBIOS name.
 This option will not be available for clustered targets. - Update DNS server-Specify if you want Carbonite Availability to update your DNS server on failover.
 If DNS updates are made, the DNS records will be locked during failover.
 Be sure and review the job requirements for updating DNS.